FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <b><u>Other</u></b> settings tab<br>
 <br>
 <b>Workspace: Move focus to next tag/line after value is entered</b><br>
-By default, when you hit Enter button to confirm changing tag value in Workspace, focus of selected tag/line automatically moves to next tag/line.
-If you prefer focus would remain on currently edited tag/line, then uncheck this option.
+By default, when you hit Enter button to confirm changing tag value in the Workspace, focus of selected tag/line automatically will move to the next tag/line.
+If you prefer focus would remain on currently edited tag/line, then uncheck this option.<br><br>
-<br><br>
 <b>Workspace: Double Click adds/removes tags</b><br>
 If you check this, double-clicking in the Workspace will remove a tag, double-clicking on one of the tabs Exif, Xmp, Iptc, Maker, All will add that tag to the Workspace.